KENYA BROWN - Tuesday, July 17, 2012

-The former Akron University player, who helped the Zips win their first ever national championship in 2010, was selected 33rd overall by the San Jose Earthquakes at the 2011 MLS SuperDraft, making his debut in a match against Real Salt Lake on March 19 last year.
-However, only played in a handful of matches, making no appearances this season.
+The former Akron University player, who helped the Zips win their first ever national championship in 2010, was selected 33rd overall by the San Jose Earthquakes at the 2011 MLS SuperDraft, making his debut in a game against Real Salt Lake on March 19 last year.
+However, he only played in a handful of games and made no appearances this season.

 The 23-year-old will be playing for the current Thai champions who completed the treble in the 2011 season, the first team to ever accomplish the feat.
 The Thunder Castle are also coming off a strong showing in the 2012 edition of the Asian Champions League, narrowly missing out on a chance to progress to the second round.